MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-query-weak-consistency-policy.md

 ## Arguments

-*PolicyObject* - a JSON policy object, see the [query weak consistency policy](./query-weak-consistency-policy.md#the-policy-object) for policy properties (also shown in the example below).
+*PolicyObject* - a JSON policy object, see the [query weak consistency policy](./query-weak-consistency-policy.md#the-policy-object) for policy properties (also shown in the examples below).

 ## Result